loader image

 Outcomes & Results

-Much of this campaign was frontloaded meaning that the preparation and training that took place before the filming was vital to attain our objectives.
-We also had to ensure that our participating scientists understood the objectives to achieve the type of video we were trying to create.
-It is our opinion that we have achieved our objectives set out above and the following will provide evidence in support of this claim.
+took place before the filming was vital for success.
+We had to ensure that our participating scientists understood the objectives to achieve the type of video we were trying to create.
+From the statistics below, we feel we have achieved our objectives.

 In terms of views and engagements, the suite of videos has